entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  38. In forms with a marginal - central plate contact, position of the junction of the postorbital, marginal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long (1987), Character 7, modified; Carr and Hlavin (2010), Character 94; Rücklin *et al*.
 (2015), Character 94; Zhu Y *et al*.
 (2016), Character 94; Jobbins *et al*.
 (2022, 2024), Character 94; Xue *et al*. (submitted), Character 38.

+> In those taxa that the nuchal plate is absent, this character is scored as 'not applicable'. **Phyllolepid**

 > - This character is contingent on Character 23.

 > - The coding of the new Xitun actinolepid is 0.